AngelVazquezArroyo/resilience-tutorial/recommendationService/README.md

 perform the maven build process

 ```
-mvn clean install
+mvn clean test
 ```

 The build process contains some basic test, to ensure the basic functionality of the Recommendation Service.

 Now that you’ve built a JAR file, it’s time to run it.
 Go to the project directory and execute (or use your IDE and don't forget the set the parameters in the configuration):

 ```